Saad-Y/503Nproj/README.md

 https://portal.azure.com/#@mail.aub.edu/resource/subscriptions/7f09d7a4-8b8e-4c9e-91ad-d1820abf1358/resourceGroups/LearnifyAI/overview

 **It is fully dockerized.
-To run it, ensure you have a .env file in the root of the project.** The env variables are available here, shared with your gmail: https://drive.google.com/file/d/1dxXaqdh8gZBsrLWBsfx9BhjFGhhkfjZz/view?usp=sharing
+To run it, ensure you have a .env file in the root of the project.** The env variables are available here, shared with your gmail.
+It will be downloaded as "env" so please rename to ".env": https://drive.google.com/file/d/1dxXaqdh8gZBsrLWBsfx9BhjFGhhkfjZz/view?usp=sharing

 Then run:
 ```
 docker-compose up --build
 ```

 The frontend should be accessible on http://localhost:3000.

 **Monitoring** is configured on Azure for the hosted app.
 We hosted a prometheus instance on AKS and it scrapes the other pods.
 The file used to configure prometheus is `k8s/prometheus-cm0-configmap.yaml`